Beekeeper

 | Data Dir (system) | Absolute path on the server to link to |

-Beekeeper creates a symlink at src/<local> → <system path> during project setup, and ensures it exists again before each training run.
+Beekeeper creates a symlink at workspace/<local> → <system path> during project setup, and ensures it exists again before each training run.
 Your training script just reads from data/ as if the dataset lived inside the repo.

 Leave the system path blank if you don’t need this feature.